Mind the Gap... or Not? How Translation Errors and Evaluation Details Skew Multilingual Results: Conclusions

 Our main goal with this paper is to raise awareness on the importance of clean test setups \emph{and} of a detailed analysis of experimental results.
 In the current research landscape, there is an abundance of benchmarks and a big push to publish results.
-As such, usual practice consists in running a big number of experiments, collect the results in form of some predefined metrics and then probably compare with other systems or compute statistics.
+As such, usual practice consists of running a large number of experiments, collecting the results in form of some predefined metrics and then probably compare with other systems or compute statistics.
 Finally, some conclusions are drawn from these numbers.

 This is exactly the procedure we depicted in Sections~\ref{sec:methodology} and~\ref{sec:results-v1}.
-The conclusion from Table~\ref{tab:baseline} seem to be clear: there exists a systematic performance gap in math abilities across languages.
+The conclusion from Table~\ref{tab:baseline} seems to be clear: there exists a systematic performance gap in math abilities across languages.
 But as we have further shown, this is a wrong conclusion.
-Just by identifying and cleaning up the data, and paying special attention to the evaluation process we were able to greatly reduce the perceived gap in performance, to the point that it effectively disappears for the strongest systems tested.
+Just by identifying problems and cleaning up the data, and paying special attention to the evaluation process we were able to greatly reduce the perceived gap in performance, to the point that it effectively disappears for the strongest systems tested.
 We want to emphasize this here: there was \emph{no change} to the setup of the systems between Tables~\ref{tab:baseline} and \ref{tab:new_results}.

 MGSM was introduced in 2022.
-Since then it has been become one of the go-to benchmarks for the evaluation of multilingual capabilities of large language models, see Section~\ref{sec:related-work}.
-In the years that have passed since its release, conclusions have been drawn on possibly erroneous results, specially when referring to the comparison between languages.
-We identified problems on one of the standard corpora, but we would not be surprised if similar problems exists in other benchmarks.
+Since then it has become one of the go-to benchmarks for the evaluation of multilingual capabilities of large language models, see Section~\ref{sec:related-work}.
+In the years that have passed since its release, conclusions have been drawn on possibly erroneous results, especially when referring to the comparison between languages.
+We identified problems in one of the standard corpora, but we would not be surprised if similar problems exist in other benchmarks.

-In no way we want to point fingers to the authors of the original MGSM corpus, we sincerely want to thank them for their great contribution!
+In no way do we want to point fingers at the authors of the original MGSM corpus, we sincerely want to thank them for their great contribution!
 This paper is more a call for attention for the community.
 It is a call for clarity when reporting results, to clearly specify the methodology used to produce them and to go beyond ``just reporting numbers''.
 The metrics we use on a daily basis are basically proxies for quality that should be perceived by humans.
 They should be interpreted as such, and the conclusions should be confirmed.